Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- Saturday & Sunday only: From Saturday 7th November to Sunday 20th December, open from 10:30am to 4:00pm.
+From Saturday 7th November to Sunday 20th December 2026, the hall operates on weekends only, open Saturday and Sunday, 10:30am to 4:00pm.

-School Holidays & Bank Holidays
+School Holidays and Bank Holidays

 Self-Guided Tours

-- Self-guided tours are available at 12:30pm and 1:00pm, with the last entry for self-guided tours at 1:15pm.
+Self-guided tours are available on standard open days at 12:30 and 13:00.
+The last entry for self-guided tours is 13:15.

 Historic Houses members visit for free.